hcoles/pitest-site/quickstart/maven.markdown

 ### maxMutationsPerClass

 The maximum number of mutations to create per class.
-Use 0 or -ve number to set no limit.
+Use 0 or -ve number to set no limit. (default: 0)

 ### jvmArgs